Hero image for: LinkedIn Extension Scanning Allegations: BrowserGate, EU Privacy, and Competitive Intelligence

 Q What can users and enterprises do?

-A Consider privacy-oriented browsers (e.g. Brave where reported blocks apply), review extension permissions, limit logged-in sessions where appropriate, and follow official policy updates.
-Enterprises should align security monitoring with legal review of vendor statements.
+A Consider privacy-oriented browsers with list-based blocking (e.g. Brave Shields—verify what your build blocks), review extension permissions, limit logged-in sessions where appropriate, and follow official policy updates.
+Enterprises should align security monitoring with legal review of vendor statements and treat extensions as managed inventory.